 In March, I had the privilege of participating in Feeding America’s partner call, and the emergency food assistance program statewide partner call with a few of our FoodCare Milwaukee coalition members.
 These calls bring statewide partners together to learn and share.
 We had the opportunity to talk about health care policies that will impact various community based organizations.

 You might be asking yourself what do health care policies have to do with organizations like food banks, food pantries and other community based organizations?
-The short answer is answer lot!
+The short answer is a lot!

 Thinking about health differently